amaiya/devsetup/win11.md

 	   Out[3]: 'NVIDIA RTX A1000 6GB Laptop GPU'
 	   ```
 7. Install llama-cpp-python using pre-built wheel: `pip install llama-cpp-python==0.2.90 --extra-index-url https://abetlen.github.io/llama-cpp-python/whl/cpu`
-8. Download and install the [Microsoft Visual C++ Redistributable](https://aka.ms/vs/17/release/vc_redist.x64.exe) to ensure `onnxruntime` can be imported, as described in [this issue](https://github.com/AUTOMATIC1111/stable-diffusion-webui/discussions/16342#discussioncomment-10279473).

-10. Install OnPrem.LLM: `pip install onprem `
+8. Install OnPrem.LLM: `pip install onprem `
 11. [OPTIONAL] Add REQUESTS_BUNDLE to environment variable and point it to certs for your organization if behind a corporate, so hugging face models can be downloaded.
 Without this steup, you will need to use the `--trusted-host` option
 12. [OPTIONAL] Enable long paths if you get an error indicating you do:  https://stackoverflow.com/questions/72352528/how-to-fix-winerror-206-the-filename-or-extension-is-too-long-error/76452218#76452218
 13. Try onprem to make sure it works: